The most densely populated Whisky region in the world sits in a fertile valley of rivers and glens. Home to over half of Scotland’s distilleries

 : Rothes, Strathisla, Lossie, Liver, Fridhorn, Dufftown, Deveron and Speyside Central.

 Thirsty for more?
-Explore Scotch Whisky
+Explore Scotch Whisky and its regions

 , and Islands